apache/buildstream-site/content/pages/package_installation.md

 ## Fedora

-BuildStream is not yet in the official Fedora repositories, but you can install it from a Copr:
+BuildStream is in the official Fedora repositories, starting with Fedora 28:

     :::shell
-    sudo dnf copr enable bochecha/buildstream
     sudo dnf install buildstream

 Optionally, install the `buildstream-docs` package to have the BuildStream